bahrus/be-switched/README.md

 > [!NOTE]
 > This enhancement shines best when the adorned template contains a significant amount of HTML, especially rich HTML involving significant JavaScript manipulation.
 If all you need to do is conditionally display a small amount of content, as the examples in this document do, it may be more effective to simply use css to hide/display the content, and avoid this enhancement altogether.
 Similar advice has been issued [elsewhere](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).

-### Adding a local, unique anonymous conditional expression "safely" [TODO, again]
+### Adding a local, unique anonymous conditional expression "safely"

 The example above will break the moment typically minimal CSP security checks are put into place.

-One way to overcome this unfortunate obstacle is by programmatically attaching the onchange event handler to the template via a framework, or a custom element host.
+One way to overcome this unfortunate obstacle is by programmatically adding the 'change' event handler to the template via a framework, or a custom element host.

 An alternative way is a bit verbose, but benefits more from "locality of behavior".
 We utilize a [helper enhancement](https://github.com/bahrus/be-eventing):